Exploring results

 Models are loaded on request (to speed up page load) click to activate this panel.

-By default your model will be coloured by surface pressure, but you can also choose to colour by friction (wall shear stress), drag pressure or heat transfer - click on the controls panel & use the model dropdown menu to make your selection.
+By default your model will be coloured by surface pressure, but you can also choose to colour by skin friction, drag pressure or heat transfer - click on the controls panel & use the model dropdown menu to make your selection.

 You can use the control panel to toggle pressure contours (isosurfaces which illustrate the shape of the wake around your model) and streamlines.
 The orientation & position of the streamlines can be changed interactively using their own dropdown & slider bar.